YashvithaReddy/webtechnology-project/README.md

 # webtechnology-project
-I developed this website using html and css and javascript.
+I developed this website using html and css.